ktkt9898/Warmup-Project-Magic-Squares/README.md

 Example:
 # java MagicSquareDriver -create MagicSquare1.txt 3
-Will create a text file called "MagicSquare1.txt" with a 3 by 3 dimension matrix.
+Will create a text file called "MagicSquare1.txt" with a 3 by 3 dimension matrix such as:
+3
+4 9 2
+3 5 7
+8 1 6

 # KNOWN ISSUES
 After compiling, the terminal may output that the java runtime environment is incompatible.